chapel-lang/chapel/doc/release/README.chplenv.rst

         =================  ==================================
         CHPL_*_COMPILER              Description
         =================  ==================================
-        clang              the Clang compiler suite -- clang and clang++ clang-included     the Clang compiler in third-party/llvm
+        clang              The Clang compiler suite -- clang and clang++ clang-included     The Clang compiler in third-party/llvm
-        cray-prgenv-cray   the Cray PrgEnv compiler using the Cray CCE backend cray-prgenv-gnu    the Cray PrgEnv compiler using the GNU backend cray-prgenv-intel  the Cray PrgEnv compiler using the Intel backend cray-prgenv-pgi    the Cray PrgEnv compiler using the PGI backend gnu                the GNU compiler suite -- gcc and g++ ibm                the IBM compiler suite -- xlc and xlC intel              the Intel compiler suite -- icc and icpc pgi                the PGI compiler suite -- pgcc and pgCC
+        cray-prgenv-cray   The Cray PrgEnv compiler using the Cray CCE backend cray-prgenv-gnu    The Cray PrgEnv compiler using the GNU backend cray-prgenv-intel  The Cray PrgEnv compiler using the Intel backend cray-prgenv-pgi    The Cray PrgEnv compiler using the PGI backend gnu                The GNU compiler suite -- gcc and g++ ibm                The IBM compiler suite -- xlc and xlC intel              The Intel compiler suite -- icc and icpc pgi                The PGI compiler suite -- pgcc and pgCC
         =================  ==================================

    The default for CHPL_*_COMPILER depends on the value of the